Homas/RpiDNS/README.md

 ### Dashboard
 #### TopX Allowed Requests
+The widget shows topX DNS requests which were not blocked.
 #### TopX Allowed Clients
+The widget shows topX clients which requests were not blocked.
 #### TopX Allowed Request Types
+The widget shows topX request types (e.g. A, AAAA, MX).
 #### RpiDNS
+The widget shows information about RpiDNS: CPU utilization, Memory utilization, Disk utilization, Uptime, GPU temperature
 #### TopX Blocked Requests
+The widget shows topX DNS requests which were blocked.
 #### TopX Blocked Clients
+The widget shows topX clients which requests were blocked.
 #### TopX Feeds
+The widget shows topX feeds which were used to block requests.
 #### TopX Servers
+The widget shows information about total number requests received by a DNS server (per IP) per reporting period.
 ### Query logs
 ### RPZ Hits
 ### Administration